ddimitrakopoulos/ADIS-EMB1-Term-Project/g2vec/ReadMe.md

 ---

-## Stability Analysis

-If you run with `--mode stability` or `--mode all`, stability analysis will be performed after classification and clustering.

-The script will:
-- Randomly perturb the graphs (add/remove edges, shuffle node labels)
-- Recompute embeddings
-- Compute **embedding stability score**
-- Evaluate **classification on perturbed embeddings**

 You can control the number of trials and other parameters by editing environment variables in a `.env` file or via the code.

 ---